 Money helps reduce transactions costs and solve the dual coincidence of wants problem in the story.
 Everyone in the story wants to get $200 from someone, but doesn’t know if he or she will ever get paid.
 Meanwhile each person also is certain that they owe a debt to someone else.
 If the loans were all legally due on that same day, everyone in this parable would have gone bankrupt if not for the unwitting loan from the tourist.

 It is no accident that this story was written in the aftermath of the financial crisis because that was a similar situation.
 There was financial gridlock because banks were unsure if they would get paid back the loans that they were owed and that prevented them from paying their depositors which prevented depositors from paying their debts too.
 When the government’s TARP program bailed out the banks by effectively lending them cash, it ended financial gridlock and the economy recovered and optimism returned.
 In the end, the banks paid back pretty much all the money to the government, so the net cost of the bailout to the US Treasury will be about zero percent (give or take a few).* That is pretty much identical to the ending of the parable.

-*The net TARP costs are “about zero” as of 2015 because the TARP program isn’t over yet, but the government projects that the net costs will be minimal.
+*The net TARP costs are “about zero” as of 2015, and I can’t give a definitive cost because the TARP program isn’t over yet, but the government projects that the net costs will be minimal.
 Some moneys were not repaid, but other loans and investments made enough money in interest and capital gains that the bank bailout will probably end up making a nominal profit.
 The TARP funds were also used to subsidize some other sectors of the economy like the car manufacturers and home owners.
-Those sectors have had lower repayment rates than the banks so the TARP program as a whole is expected to have some net cost to taxpayers, but even so, the total cost will only be a tiny fraction of the total bailout program of $700 billion.
+Some sectors have had lower repayment rates than the banks so the TARP program as a whole is expected to have some net cost to taxpayers, but even so, the total cost will only be a tiny fraction of the total bailout program of $700 billion.